iamsahebgiri/betabuzz/README.md

 - JWT Based Authentication
 - Storing user generated content in S3
-- Stripe integration for subscription (Blue Tick)
+- Stripe integration for subscription (Premium features such as markdown editor, blue tick, etc.)
-- Community discussion and recursive comments
+- Recursive comments (like Reddit, HN) with markdown support

 ## 📁 Folder

 Here's the folder structure of the api and app: